TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-11-19-how-to-flip-doctrine-odm-repositories-to-services.md

 Finish this upgrade challenge, and you'll get a sweet reward:

-* nearly zero cost upgrade of next major Doctrine/framework
+* nearly zero cost upgrade of the next major Doctrine/framework
 * full type coverage
-* IDE, Rector and PHPStan working on repositories for you
+* IDE, Rector, and PHPStan are working on repositories for you

 <br>